 The Group Chief Executive Officer evaluation is divided into 5 rankings: 4 = Performed excellently, 3 = Performed very well, 2 = Performed reasonably, 1 = Performed partially, 0 = Not yet performed.

-The overall evaluation, with total scores of 100%, can be classified into 5 levels:- More than 95% = Excellent
+The overall evaluation, with total scores of 100%, can be classified into 5 levels:

 In 2020, the Nomination and Remuneration Committee evaluated the performance of Miss Boosaba Daorueng, the Group Chief Executive Officer for 2020 and reported to the Board of Directors’ meeting No.2/2021 held on February 25th, 2021, that the overall evaluation of the Group Chief Executive Officer was rated “Very Good”, or equivalent to the average score of 92.69%